mcjauregui72/CNN_MedImageClassification/README.md

 4. Set label_mode for the three datasets to "int" (integer) because all images in this study belong to one of four classes.

+5. Specified that data augmentation is applied before rescaling.

+   * When using ResNet50 as a base model (pretrained on ImageNet), it is generally recommended to apply data augmentation before rescaling because:
+      a.
+Data augmentation techniques (e.g., RandomRotation, RandomZoom, RandomFlip) are designed to work on raw pixel values in the 0-255 range.
+If rescaling is done first, pixel values are converted to 0-1, which could interfere with how certain augmentations are applied.
+      b.
+Input Requirements for ResNet50: After augmentation, pixel values should be normalized (rescaled) to the 0-1 range before being passed to ResNet50, which expects input images with normalized pixel values.
+Thus, rescaling is necessarily the final preprocessing step.

-5. Built our pre-trained CNN as a model based on the ResNet50-based model, but with modifications:
+6. Built our pre-trained CNN as a model based on the ResNet50-based model, but with modifications:
    * Specified the img_size, channels, img_shape, and class_count to be identical in both models
    * Defined the same data augmentation layers as in our custom CNN and applied data augmentation to the input tensor
    * Applied the same rescaling defined in our custom CNN and specified the input tensor as the scaled inputs
-   * Because the original ResNet50 model is pretrained on over a million images in 1,000 classes in the ImageNet dataset, it needed to be modified to be capable of classifying our chest ct scans into four distinct classes.
+   * Because the original ResNet50 model is pretrained on over a million images in 1,000 classes in the ImageNet dataset, it needed to be modified to classify our chest ct scans into four distinct classes.
 To do this we

-      * Avoided outputting the 1,000-class predictions for which ResNet50 was originally trained by removing its top layer
+   * Avoided outputting the 1,000-class predictions for which ResNet50 was originally trained by removing the pre-trained model's top layer

         ResNet50, when its top layer is excluded, outputs a feature map with shape (7, 7, 2048).
 Adding custom layers on top of the ResNet50 base_model allowed us to adapt the pretrained model to fit our specific needs (e.g., completing a four-class classification task, ensembling with the base CNN model, and chaining with the